A British F-35B aircraft has made its first visit to RAF Valley.

 A lift fan mounted behind the cockpit allows the jet short takeoff and vertical landing (STOVL) capabilities.

-In 2018 the jets are due their first trial flight from the carrier’s deck, then by 2020 it is hoped they will reach their full operational capability.
-Lockheed Martin Corporation say on their website:
+By 2020, it is hoped they will reach their full operational capability.
+Lockheed Martin Corporation says on their website:

 "F-35B and the Queen Elizabeth Class carriers will lead the UK’s naval force with pride for the next 50 years."